Fernando Torres: Chelsea

-On 27 January 2011, Torres was the subject of a £40 million bid from Chelsea, which was rejected by Liverpool.
-He subsequently handed in an official transfer request to Liverpool the next day, which was rejected.
+On 27 January 2011, Torres was the subject of a £40 million bid from Carlo Ancelotti's Chelsea, which was rejected by Liverpool.
+He handed in an official transfer request to Liverpool the next day, which was rejected.
 Torres completed his move to Chelsea on a five-and-a-half-year contract on 31 January 2011 for an undisclosed fee reported to be £50 million, which set a new record for a British transfer and made him the sixth most expensive footballer in history.
 He made his Chelsea debut on 6 February 2011 in a 1–0 home defeat to former club Liverpool.
 On 23 April 2011, Torres scored his first goal for Chelsea against West Ham United in a 3–0 victory, which ended a run of 903 minutes of football without a goal.
 This was his only goal for Chelsea in the 2010–11 season, having made 18 appearances for his new club.